Lin-Manuel Miranda’s Oscars Nomination Means He Could Reach EGOT Status: Emmy, Grammy, Oscar, and Tony

 — Lin-Manuel Miranda (@Lin_Manuel) January 24, 2017

 Making a full story about a particular celebrity, be it Lin-Manuel Miranda tweeting about tennis or Kim Kardashian showing off her pierced nails on Snapchat, is also important because not all people can keep up with the latest news in the lives of celebrities.
-In fact, only 24 per cent of Americans are on Twitter.
+In fact, only 24 percent of Americans are on Twitter.

 And while there are no awards for the “best tweet,” Lin-Manuel Miranda certainly deserves to get the EGOT, according to the Chicago Tribune.
 By winning an Oscar for best original song at the Academy Awards 2017 ceremony on February 26, Miranda would join the dozen other people who have taken home an Emmy, Grammy, Oscar, and Tony.